TritonDataCenter/manta-nfs/README.md

 `manta-nfs` implements a [NFS vers.
 3](http://tools.ietf.org/html/rfc1813) server which uses
 [Joyent Manta](http://www.joyent.com/products/manta) as the backing store.
-The server implements all NFS functionality, although some operations, such as 'chmod', will have no effect since Manta does not support them.
+The server implements all NFS functionality, although some commands, such as 'chmod', will have no effect since Manta does not support them.
 Unlike Manta, the server provides normal POSIX write semantics via the use of a local object cache.